a-ayad/Split_ECG_Classification/README.md

 The max_recv property is the bit rate of the tcp port.

-To adjust the training parameter, the bacthsize can be set as integer values and the learningrate as a float value.
+To adjust the training parameter, the batchsize can be set as integer values and the learningrate as a float value.
 Furthermore at the client, the computed FLOPs can be measured.

 To reproduce the different experiments, here the autoencoder can be activated or deactivated (settings: (1 or 0)).